Mark Antony: Leader of the Caesarians

 Shortly after the compromise was reached, as a sign of good faith, Brutus, against the advice of Cassius and Cicero, agreed Caesar would be given a public funeral and his will would be validated.
 Caesar's funeral was held on 20 March.
-Antony, as Caesar's faithful lieutenant and incumbent consul, was chosen to preside over the ceremony and to recite the eulogy.
-During the demagogic speech, he enumerated the deeds of Caesar and, publicly reading his will, detailed the donations Caesar had left to the Roman people.
+Antony, as Caesar's faithful lieutenant and incumbent consul, was chosen to preside over the ceremony and to recite a eulogy.
+In a demagogic speech, he enumerated the deeds of Caesar and, publicly reading his will, detailed the donations Caesar had left to the Roman people.
 Antony then seized the blood-stained toga from Caesar's body and presented it to the crowd.
-Worked into a fury by the bloody spectacle, the assembly rioted.
+Worked into a fury by the bloody spectacle, the assembly turned into a riot.
 Several buildings in the Forum and some houses of the conspirators were burned to the ground.
 Panicked, many of the conspirators fled Italy.
 Under the pretext of not being able to guarantee their safety, Antony relieved Brutus and Cassius of their judicial duties in Rome and instead assigned them responsibility for procuring wheat for Rome from Sicily and Asia.
 Such an assignment, in addition to being unworthy of their rank, would have kept them far from Rome and shifted the balance towards Antony.
 Refusing such secondary duties, the two traveled to Greece instead.
 Additionally, Cleopatra left Rome to return to Egypt.

-Despite the provisions of Caesar's will, Antony proceeded to act as leader of the Caesarian faction, including appropriating for himself a portion of Caesar's fortune rightfully belonging to Octavian.
-Antony enacted the Lex Antonia, which formally abolished the Dictatorship, in an attempt to consolidate his power by gaining the support of the senatorial class.
-He also enacted a number of laws he claimed to have found in Caesar's papers to ensure his popularity with Caesar's veterans, particularly by providing land grants to them.
-Lepidus, with Antony's support, was named Pontifex Maximus to succeed Caesar.
-To solidify the alliance between Antony and Lepidus, Antony's daughter Antonia Prima was engaged to Lepidus' son, also named Lepidus.
+Despite the provisions of Caesar's will, Antony proceeded to act as leader of the Caesarians, including appropriating for himself a portion of Caesar's fortune rightfully belonging to Octavian.
+Antony enacted the lex Antonia, which formally abolished the dictatorship, in an attempt to consolidate his support among those who opposed Caesar's dictatorial rule.
+He also enacted a number of laws he purported to have found in Caesar's papers to ensure his popularity with Caesar's veterans, particularly by providing land grants to them.
+Lepidus, with Antony's support, was elected pontifex maximus, succeeding Caesar.
+To solidify the alliance between Antony and Lepidus, Antony's daughter Antonia Prima was engaged to Lepidus' homonymous son.
 Surrounding himself with a bodyguard of over six thousand of Caesar's veterans, Antony presented himself as Caesar's true successor, largely ignoring Octavian.